"it is part of you - you are part of it.

 SKIDOO was made five years prior to this alleged event and Gleason's character doesn't get to take his big LSD trip until halfway through at least, and then he mainly hallucinates twisting machine guns and overlapping bullet numbers ("I see mathematics!" he roars).

-This scene is fairly great once Gleason finds his footing, but SKIDDOO starts real rough.
-The beginning is a drawn-out joyless critique of televisual advertising, as a remote control war erupts between Gleason's retired gangster (named, heaven's preserve us, "Tough Tony") and wife Carol Channing (wearing so much mascara her lashes stick together) on a quiet night at home in their groovy California post-modern Beverly Hills pad.
-But this uneventful domestic retiree misery is interrupted when Cesar Romero shows up at the dock and orders Tony to get himself arrested and hauled into jail in order to 'kiss' (kill) "Blue Chips" (Mickey Rooney), a wiseguy who's about to turn state's evidence.
+This scene is fairly great once Gleason finds his footing, but SKIDDOO starts real rough, with an ear for comedy so leaden it's literally pain-inducing: It's a quiet night at post-modern Beverly Hills home when a remote control war erupts between Gleason's retired gangster (named, heaven's preserve us, "Tough Tony") and wife Carol Channing (wearing so much mascara her lashes stick together), meant to wow us with its 'critique' of pop culture; the fight is interrupted when Cesar Romero shows up at the dock and orders Tony to get himself arrested and hauled into jail in order to 'kiss' (kill) "Blue Chips" (Mickey Rooney), a wiseguy who's about to turn state's evidence.
+But he was having such a good time at home.
+It doesn't seem fair, but Tony is tough - so bravely goes.

 |If you say 'screwball' once more I'll SCREAM!|

-The plot after that involves a plan to bust out of jail by putting all the remaining blotter pages in a vat of mashed potatoes, thus drugging the prison population and creating so much confusion they can sail past the prison walls in a balloon of their hopes and aspirations (first hypnotizing the guards with an electric rainbow colored trash can dance, set to unbearably trite Nilsson music).
-Carol Channing follows her daughter out to God's yacht meanwhile, hippies in tow, singing an even worse song.
+The plot after that involves a plan to bust out of jail by putting all the remaining blotter pages in a vat of mashed potatoes, thus drugging the prison population and creating so much confusion Gleason and his cell mates can sail past the prison walls in a balloon of their hopes and aspirations (first hypnotizing the guards with an electric rainbow colored trash can dance, set to unbearably trite Nilsson music).
+Carol Channing follows her daughter yachtward meanwhile, hippies in tow.
 When Gleason fails to kiss Blue Chips, God orders her daughter's death but by then everyone is tripping way too hard to load a gun without hallucinating smiley faces on the bullets.
 Channing boards the yacht like a British admiral and sings the drecky/catchy theme song.
 What was the name of it?
 I had the lyric sheep here somewhere... whoa, leer -ick sheep... that... sounds.... right.

-I can imagine how unpleasant tripping while locked in a jail cell would be but having to endure listening to Nilsson singing all of the closing credits in his precious little high voice is surely worse.
+I can imagine how unpleasant tripping while locked in a jail cell would be, sometimes it feels like that anyway, but having to endure listening to Nilsson singing all of the closing credits in his precious little voice is surely worse.
 Tripping at the theater back in 1968 would, I imagine, have been different.
 Worse, I mean.
 No offense to Nilsson overall, but he always gave me the impression he hadn't been beaten up enough as a child.

 Nilsson also plays a guard at the jail alongside Fred "Slow Burn" Clark.